Gregor Joseph Werner

 Overview

-We classify Werner’s works as Vocal music (groups A to L) and instrumental music (groups M to Q); moreover, an appendix contains spurious and uncertain attributions (group Z).
+We classify Werner’s works as Vocal music (groups A to L) and instrumental music (groups M to Q).
 Groups D, H, and I are further divided into subgroups to provide a more fine-grained classification and to preserve work numbering if further works are discovered.
-The catalogue does not cite lost works, with the exception of lost oratorios, whose existence has been sufficiently proven.
-Within each (sub)group, works are ordered by library and siglum; the more important libraries (H-Bn and A-Ed) appear first, followed by other libraries.
+Within each (sub-)group, works are ordered by library and siglum; the more important libraries (H-Bn and A-Ed) appear first, followed by other libraries.
+Following works with ascertained authorship, lost works (prefix L followed by consecutive number) and spurious and uncertain attributions (prefix S followed by consecutive number) are included.

 Vocal music comprises